emsig/emg3d/docs/mgwhat.rst

 To solve the system, it solves for all fields adjacent to one node, moves then to the next node, and so on until it reaches the last node, see :numref:`Figure
-%s <smoother>`, where the red lines indicate the fields which are solved simultaneously per step (the fields on the boundaries are never calculated, as they are assumed to be 0).
+%s <smoother>`, where the red lines indicate the fields which are solved simultaneously per step (the fields on the boundaries are never computed, as they are assumed to be 0).

 .. figure:: _static/schematics2.svg